antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/unittest.rst

       See `Class and Module Fixtures`_ for more details.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.2

    .. method:: run(result=None)

-      Run the test, collecting the result into the test result object passed as *result*.
+      Run the test, collecting the result into the :class:`TestResult` object passed as *result*.
 If *result* is omitted or ``None``, a temporary result object is created (by calling the :meth:`defaultTestResult` method) and used.
-The result object is not returned to :meth:`run`'s caller.
+The result object is returned to :meth:`run`'s caller.

       The same effect may be had by simply calling the :class:`TestCase` instance.

+      .. versionchanged:: 3.3
+         Previous versions of ``run`` did not return the result.
+Neither did calling an instance.

    .. method:: skipTest(reason)

       Calling this during a test method or :meth:`setUp` skips the current test.
 See :ref:`unittest-skipping` for more information.

+      .. versionadded:: 3.1

+   .. method:: subTest(msg=None, **params)

+      Return a context manager which executes the enclosed code block as a subtest.  *msg* and *params* are optional, arbitrary values which are displayed whenever a subtest fails, allowing you to identify them clearly.

+      A test case can contain any number of subtest declarations, and they can be arbitrarily nested.

+      See :ref:`subtests` for more information.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.4

    .. method:: debug()